matsunagalab/alat/README.md

-# chignolin input files for molecular dynamics simulation.
+# alanine-tripeptide input files for molecular dynamics simulation.

 Repository for teaching beginners what is molecular dynamics simulation

-Let's find the native structure (1uao.pdb, beta-sheet-like) of chignolin starting from an alpha-helix-like structure.

 ## Jupyter notebook